Big Brother 2 (American season): Summary

 Following Mike's eviction, the HouseGuests competed in the "Face the Facts" Head of Household competition.
-For this competition, the HouseGuests answered a series of questions pertaining to the previously evicted HouseGuests and the outgoing Head of Household.
+For this competition, the HouseGuests answered questions pertaining to the previously evicted HouseGuests and the outgoing Head of Household.
 HouseGuests used a cube to answer each question, with the faces of the HouseGuests on it as well as a "none of the above" space; Hardy was the winner.
-This made Hardy the first HouseGuest to hold the title twice, as well as the first and only HouseGuest this season to win consecutive Head of Household competitions.
-Hardy began thinking about evicting Kent from the house, feeling that he had upset numerous HouseGuests and attempted to make too many alliances.
+This made Hardy the first HouseGuest to hold the title twice, as well as the only HouseGuest this season to win consecutive Head of Household competitions.
+He began thinking about evicting Kent from the house, feeling that he had upset numerous HouseGuests and attempted to make too many alliances.
 On Day 34, the HouseGuests participated in "The Perfect Meal" food competition.
-The HouseGuests shared what their favorite meal was, and later went to the backyard to find their meal on a plate.
-Each HouseGuest was assigned a day of the week, and were required to put their meal in a blender and drink it within five minutes to earn food for their designated day.
-On Day 35, Hardy chose to nominate Kent and Will for eviction, with Kent being his target.
+The HouseGuests shared what their favorite meal was and later went to the backyard to find their meal on a plate.
+Each HouseGuest was assigned a day of the week and were required to put their meal in a blender and drink it within five minutes to earn food for their designated day.
+On Day 35, Hardy nominated Kent and Will for eviction, with Kent being his target.
 That night, the HouseGuests were given mannequins to decorate to their likeness.
-The group learned that this was part of that week's luxury competition, and that they had to select a luxury to win within a $100 price range.
+The group learned that this was part of that week's luxury competition and that they had to select a luxury to win within a $100 price range.
 On Day 36, the HouseGuests competed in the "Rescue 911" competition.
 The mannequins that the HouseGuests decorated the previous night were hidden inside the house, and the HouseGuests were blindfolded and sent into the house to find the mannequins.
-The HouseGuests competed men against women, and the team to win would win the luxury prizes they selected; the women won the competition.
+The HouseGuests competed men against women, and the winning team would get the luxury prizes they selected; the women won the competition.
 On Day 37, it was revealed that the viewers had voted for the HouseGuests to get a pot belly pig, Ophelia, as a pet for the week.
 With Kent realizing that he would be evicted, and Bunky being a target for the coming week, the two began to engage in arguments with their fellow housemates.
-This further tore apart the TOP alliance, and seemingly ensured Kent's eviction.
-On Day 40, Kent became the fifth HouseGuest to be evicted from the house in a unanimous vote of four to zero.
+This further tore apart the TOP alliance and seemingly ensured Kent's eviction.
+On Day 40, Kent became the fifth HouseGuest to be evicted from the house in a vote of four to zero.